open/close all folders

 - Homeworld Evacuation: Earth has been destroyed by an Eldritch Abomination, leaving humanity scattered across the stars.
 They don't seem entirely bummed out about it, though.

 - Humans Are Ugly: Some Glitch NPCs certainly think so.
 Florans, on the other hand, seem to find them absolutely adorable.

-- Nightmare Fetishist: The human PC, judging by some of his descriptions, has little problem with sleeping in creepy beds adorned with Spikes of Doom, would gladly hang out with florans, and in general seems more awed and entertained by stuff other races find creepy.
+- Nightmare Fetishist: The human PC, judging by some of their Investigate dialogue, has little problem with sleeping in creepy beds adorned with Spikes of Doom, would gladly hang out with florans, and in general seems more awed and entertained by stuff other races find creepy.